There is a poem I like by Marianne Moore about looking at pictures:

 and that, although her skin's not badly captured, the eyes Holbein would have given her might have been filled with sparkling life:

-The more I looked at the picture the more certain I became that every time Mrs de Scheppere looked at Donche's attempt to render the gauze underlay and fur edging of her garment, all she could see was how exquisitely Holbein would have managed them:
+The more I looked at the picture the more certain I became that every time Mrs de Scheppere looked at Benson's attempt to render the gauze underlay and fur edging of her garment, all she could see was how exquisitely Holbein would have managed them:

 The painting, in fact, probably ended up in an art gallery purely because Mrs de Scheppere couldn't stand having the wretched thing in her house a minute longer.